-If you’re someone who is currently experiencing a lot of acne or are someone who used to get blemishes pretty badly in your younger years, consider yourself lucky.
+Updated 9/18/17.
+If you’re someone who is currently experiencing a lot of acne or you used to get blemishes pretty badly in your younger years, you might want to consider yourself lucky.
 What???
-Yes, I believe in a lot of cases it can be true, and I will also share a study proving it.
+Yes, I believe in a lot of cases it can be true.
+There’s even a scientific study proving it.

 Let me explain.

 Breakouts will come and go, as will the discolored marks left behind.
-But getting into good skin care habits will last a lifetime—and the rewards will pay off in the long run.
+But adopting good skin care habits will last a lifetime—and the rewards will pay off in the long run.
 (If you’re someone who is in the midst of dealing with acne, I completely understand.
 The struggle is real.
 Of course, we have effective products to help control acne and I have tons of free skincare advice on my blog.
 Here’s 17 acne tips for you.)

 So there you have it, two solid reasons why acne just may work in your favor!

 However, if you still get breakouts well into your adult years, no worries.
 I have the perfect Zit Care Kit, complete with everything you need to tackle blemishes at every stage.
 You can also read my expert tips on how to prevent adult hormonal breakouts.

-One final thought, of course, not all types of acne are equal and those who experienced severe acne can also have scarring and indents as a result of it, so they must work extra hard in their adult years to smooth out their skin’s texture.
-Usually, long term use of a good retinol or prescription retinoid product like Advanced Resurfacing Serum or Retin-A will help this dramatically.
+One final thought: of course, not all types of acne are equal.
+Those who experienced severe acne can also have scarring and indents as a result.
+Thus, they must work extra hard in their adult years to smooth out their skin’s texture.
+Usually, long-term use of a good retinol or prescription retinoid product like Advanced Resurfacing Serum or Retin-A will help this dramatically.
 If this sounds like you, start using one ASAP.
 With continued use, it can make a huge improvement in the appearance of your skin.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.